To be on the verge of tears –

 Or ecstatic.

-Your three-almost-four-toothed smile that flows into your eyes
+Your three-almost-four-toothed smile that flows into your

 That squint in a way that makes me think maybe